wmhilton-stoplight/platform-docs/2.-workspaces/k.workspace-roles.md

 ![Workspace Roles](../assets/images/workspace-roles.png)

 **Viewer**: Viewers can view documentation and consume mock servers.
 Viewers are usually developers and other stakeholders inside the organization consuming the API but don't need to make changes to API design and docs.
 Viewers can view **published branches** of all internal projects and **all branches** of projects they are granted direct access to.
-[Learn about project access](l.project-roles.md)
+[Learn how to add members to a project](l.project-roles.md)

 **Maker**: Makers in addition to viewer access, can create and edit all internal projects and projects they are granted direct access to.
 Makers are usually product managers, technical writers and architects creating/editing API designs and docs.